 The Audit Committee met formally for the purpose of reviewing and approving the interim and annual financial statements of the Company.
-All members of the Audit Committee were present, either in person or by telephone conference, and the Chairman, CEO, CFO and external auditors were invited to attend such meetings.
-In addition to the formal meetings, the Chairman of the audit committee updated the full board at every board meeting on any audit committee business.
+All members of the Audit Committee were present, either in person or by telephone conference, and the Chairman, CEO, CFO and external auditors were invited to attend.
+The Chairman of the audit committee updated the full board at every board meeting on any audit committee business.